eckertniklas/PopMap2_bsc-thesis_eckert/README.md

  -
 #### Local Machine

-If you are on a local machine, you can login via this command, which will prompt the login page on your browser.
+If you are on a local machine, you can log in via this command, which will prompt the login page on your browser.
 ```
 gcloud auth application-default login
 ```